Best Running Gloves of 2025

 What are the best waterproof and windproof gloves?

-When it’s wet and windy, you’ll want a pair of gloves made with materials and technologies that keep moisture and wind away from your hands.
-Be sure to check out the DexShell Waterproof Ultra Weather Gloves Primaloft, which are the best for warding off terrible weather.
+When it’s wet and windy, you’ll want gloves made with materials and technologies that keep moisture and wind away from your hands.
+Be sure to check out the DexShell Ultra Weather Primaloft gloves, which are the best for warding off terrible weather.

 Which is better: fingerless gloves versus full-finger gloves?

 Fingerless gloves have some benefits and drawbacks.
 While they might let you type that text message quickly, you may have to trade cold fingers with a less protective running glove.
-Choosing a glove-like The North Face Etip Recycled Gloves or The North Face Women’s Etip Recycled Gloves with touchscreen capabilities can let you keep your fingers warm and still use your phone.
+Choosing a glove like The North Face Etip Recycled Gloves or The North Face Women’s Etip Recycled Gloves with touchscreen capabilities can let you keep your fingers warm while still using your phone.
 It’s up to you to decide what’s right for you in the conditions in which you run.

 Call for Comments

 It’s time for you to weigh in on your favorite running gloves!
-Leave a comment to share what gloves you love to run in, and be sure to tell us in what conditions they perform best for you.
+Leave a comment to share what gloves you love to run in and tell us in what conditions they perform best for you.